digitalcora/advent-of-code/README.md

-# advent-of-code
+# Advent of Code

-My personal solutions to http://adventofcode.com/
+On the first day of Advent, Ruby gave to me...